caputocode/wine-bar/README.md

 # Mistral Wine Bar and Shop

-The Mistral wine bar and shop web application has been designed for people seeking information about a new real world wine bar which opened in Chester, UK last year.
+The Mistral wine bar and shop web application, which has been built using the Django framework, has been designed for people seeking information about a new real world wine bar which opened in Chester, UK last year.
 The site provides information about the bar, the story behind it and the opportunity to buy wine online.

 ## UX